rolypolytoy/S1/README.md

 I'll obviously use a blue LED on the photomultiplier-cremat-ADC setup to see if it works before assembling the ET detector.

+Some auxiliary setup information not in the CAD:
+The first two condenser lenses must have 920 turns and the objective lens 600 turns in a solenoidal arrangement inside the housing.

 The EE bit is done, all that remains is the embedded system code & companion app (Teensyduino and QT via PySide6, Pyintaller, PyUSB, PySERIAL on pypi respectively).